Source: The Conversation (Au and NZ) – By Flavio Romero Macau, Associate dean, Edith Cowan University

 Ruth Sibson is affiliated with the Australian and New Zealand Association for Leisure Studies (ANZALS).

-Ashlee Morgan does not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.
+Ashlee Morgan does not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.